We aim to raise in excess of £100,000 every winter and help over 500 vulnerable older people in Somerset stay warm, safe and well.

 Surviving Winter began in 2010 right here in Somerset.
 We were contacted by one of our donors who offered to give his Winter Fuel Payment to help local pensioners struggling with the cost of staying warm and healthy.
 He wanted his donation to pay for the everyday essentials that most of us take for granted, such as heating, warm clothing and food.

-From this simple idea Surviving Winter has spread across the country, raising £5.5 million nationally and £500,000 in Somerset alone.
-Over 80,000 older people have received a Surviving Winter grant during this time.
+From this simple idea Surviving Winter has spread across the country, raising millions of pounds nationally and £700,000 in Somerset alone.
+Over 90,000 older people have received a Surviving Winter grant during this time.

 Val Stones, Great British Bake Off Contestant

-"My husband, Ian, and I have been very lucky in thta our pensions allow us to have a decent quality of life, but we know this isn't the same for everyone.
+"My husband Ian and I have been very lucky in that our pensions allow us to have a decent quality of life, but we know this isn't the same for everyone.
 We are very happy to give our heating allowance to Surviving Winter because we know it will be used for good."

 “The Surviving Winter Appeal is an important initiative and I am more than happy to support it.
 Winter weather conditions are worsening and many families and individuals are struggling to keep themselves warm as they live in fuel poverty.
 If you can spare it, giving your Winter Fuel Payment to someone who needs it desperately is a wonderful thing to do.”